slatedocs/slate/source/index.html.md

   "type": "phonecall",
   "status": "pending",
-  "instruction": "Call this person and follow the script provided, recording responses", 'script': 'Hello {{name}}!
-Are you happy today? (pause) One more thing - what is your email address?', "urgency": "day",
+  "instruction": "Call this person and follow the script provided, recording responses", "script": "Hello {{name}}!
+Are you happy today? (pause) One more thing - what is your email address?", "urgency": "day",
   "params": {
     "fields": {